dyloxim/swatch.vim/README.md

 nnoremap <leader>pt :call Swatch_preview_this()
 ```

-how to interact with color under the cursor:
+How to interact with color under the cursor:

 ![meta chord](https://i.imgur.com/WlGkGne.jpg)